davethehat/adventure/README.md

 We only have 30 minutes for this open day workshop, so don't worry if you don't get to finish everything!
 If you want to download the code and play with it some more, it's available on GitHub at https://github.com/davethehat/adventure

 The game source is in a folder `adventure`.

-Make sure you are in a terminal and in the source folder.
-To run the adventure and tests type
+In Cloud9 you should see a window named 'bash' in the tabs beneath the editing window, so click in the tab and type

 ```
 $ npm start <your name here>
 ```
+(If you're running this at home, open a terminal window, and change directory into the `adventure` directory in the directory into which you downloaded the adventre codebase.)

 This will bring you to a prompt:
 ```
 $ npm start David